- Curriculum Coverage and Enrichment Provision

 We aim to provide an RE Curriculum that is exciting, relevant and challenging and enables all pupils to achieve the very best standards in their learning.
 Our school motto and Bible reading encapsulate this core belief:

 'Have faith and strive to achieve, leaving no one behind.'

 We follow the Suffolk agreed syllabus for RE and use the multi-faith scheme called 'The Emmanuel Project' (Diocese of St Edmundsbury and Ipswich) to support our delivery of the learning themes and key concepts for all major world faiths.

 In addition to this, our RE curriculum is enriched through additional focus days/mini-topics throughout the school year.
 This could be through a ‘Light Day’ as an alternative to Halloween or perhaps a day exploring different religious festivals including Trinity Sunday.

-The Emmanuel Project uses an ‘Enquiry Based’ Model of learning and therefore children tend to move through a cycle of learning for each unit taught.
+The Emmanuel Project (RE scheme of work) uses an ‘Enquiry Based’ Model of learning into religions and world views and therefore children tend to move through a cycle of learning for each unit taught.

 The scheme, which provides for the requirements of the 2023 Suffolk Agreed Syllabus for RE, combines a blend of theology, human and social sciences and philosophy to enable children to develop a better and more balanced understanding of religion and world views.
 The three disciplines are present in each key stage but with the emphasis shifting slightly, so that human and social science may be more obvious in the Early Years and Key Stage 1 and theology has more focus at Key Stage 2.

 - include examples of the lived reality of the religion or worldview, which reflect a selected belief or concept.
 Examples must include a balance of texts and stories, community practices e.g. celebrations, and individual lifestyles e.g. food rules.
 This ensures the enquiry is rooted in human and social science.